ffvoigt/minimal-mistakes-playground/_pages/features.md

     alt: "Axially scanned light-sheet microscopy"
     title: "Isotropy across large FOVs"
     excerpt: 'The mesoSPIM is an axially scanned light-sheet microscope (ASLM) for uniform z-resolution across the FOV.
-In ASLM, the waist of the light-sheet is scanned through the sample in synchrony with the rolling shutter readout of the camera.'
+In ASLM, the waist of the light-sheet is scanned through the sample in synchrony with the rolling shutter readout of the camera.
+    At the refractive index of a CLARITY-cleared sample (n=1.45) and using 488 nm illumination, the mesoSPIM achieves an axial resolution of **6.55 μm across a 13.3 mm FOV**.'
     btn_label: "Read more on ASLM."
     btn_class: "btn--primary"
 feature_row_multiview: